Background pattern

 • if you have severe liver problems;

-• if you are taking medications for fungal infections (such as ketoconazole, itraconazole), macrolide antibiotics (such as josamycin, clarithromycin, telithromycin, or oral erythromycin), HIV infection medications (such as nelfinavir, ritonavir), or nefazodone (a medication for depression) or diltiazem, verapamil (used to treat high blood pressure or angina);
+• if you are taking medications for fungal infections (such as ketoconazole, itraconazole), antibiotics of the macrolide group (such as josamycin, clarithromycin, telithromycin, or oral erythromycin), medications for HIV infections (such as nelfinavir, ritonavir), or nefazodone (a medication for depression) or diltiazem, verapamil (used to treat high blood pressure or angina pectoris);

-• if you are a fertile woman and do not use reliable contraceptive methods;
+• if you are a woman of childbearing age and do not use reliable contraceptive methods;

 • if you are pregnant or trying to become pregnant;